08 January 2018

 Increasing age of the patient and new onset of symptoms are indicators to investigate further.
 Oesophageal cancer can give symptoms similar to reflux and any sensation of food sticking and painful swallowing require urgent investigation.
 Visit you GP or a gastroenterologist as soon as possible.

-If you would like more information or would like to see a gastroenterologist call 0115 937 7801 or email NTGbookings@spirehealthcare.com
+If you would like more information or would like to book an appointment call 0115 937 7801 or email NTGbookings@spirehealthcare.com